esromneb/wasm-groot/README.md

 * Groot's top cmake defines `Groot` which has main and links against the rest

 Now:
-* I'm using a new qmake project to replace
+* I'm using a new qmake project to replace the Groot target.
+Becaues cmake uses auto moc and auto rrc on the Groot target, I had to make a custom hand edited version of the resource file (`project/groot.grc`)
+* In the qmake project, I directly link to the `libbehaviortree_cpp_v3.so` `libQtNodeEditor.a` files.
+This means that the cmake project needs to be built first, then the qmake project.